nodejs/node-addon-api/doc/object.md

 The `Napi::Object::Seal()` method seals an object, preventing new properties from being added to it and marking all existing properties as non-configurable.
-Values of present properties can still be changed as long as thery are writable.
+Values of present properties can still be changed as long as they are writable.

 ### operator\[\]()